tusharrawat66/Paranuara-assignment/README.md

 -- manually log into mysql and create a new database of your choice by using 'create database <name>; 	(I named my database "paranuaraWorld")
 -- make sure to change DATABASE credentials in settings.py

-Important:- In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to python shell and execute the two line
+Important:- In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to Python 'Shell' and execute the two line
 below:

 	import nltk